Common early traits of ASD & ADHD Diagnosis

 • Minimal shared enjoyment and joint attention

-• Playing with parts of toys rather than the whole toy and not playing with toys as they are intended to
+• Playing with parts of toys rather than the whole toy, or not using toys as intended

 • Not understanding emotions in themselves or others

-• Limited facial expressions or inappropriate facial expressions in certain situations
+• Limited facial expressions or facial expressions that seem unusual for the situation

 • Echoing what you say to them